dialuponline/Enhanced-R-CNN-Object-Detection/README.md

 ## Acknowledgments:

-Thanks to Ross Girshick, Jeff Donahue, Trevor Darrell, Jitendra Malik, and the Caffe team
+Thanks to Ross Girshick, Jeff Donahue, Trevor Darrell, Jitendra Malik, and the Caffe team.

+## Licensing:

+This project